Current as of: March 13, 2025 - 19:54

 Start in Blois; welcome dinner

 The adventure starts in Blois, a charming small town on the banks of the Loire river.
 If you have time, make sure to explore the cobbled streets and beautiful gardens here.
-There will be a welcome briefing and group dinner in the evening, where we meet each other for the first time and discuss the adventures to come.
+We meet at 6.30pm for a welcome briefing and group dinner, a good chance for us to get to know each other a little better and discuss the adventures to come.

 Meals included: Dinner